-You can take a snapshot of your DB Instance outside VPC and restore it to VPC by specifying the DB Subnet Group you want to use.
+If your DB instance is not in a VPC, you can use the AWS Management Console to easily move your DB instance into a VPC.
+See the Amazon RDS User Guide for more details.
+You can also take a snapshot of your DB Instance outside VPC and restore it to VPC by specifying the DB Subnet Group you want to use.
 Alternatively, you can perform a “Restore to Point in Time” operation as well.

-Currently, direct migration of DB Instances from inside to outside VPC is not supported.
+Migration of DB Instances from inside to outside VPC is not supported.
 For security reasons, a DB Snapshot of a DB Instance inside VPC cannot be restored to outside VPC.
 The same is true with “Restore to Point in Time” functionality.
-If you need to move your DB Instance from inside to outside VPC, you will need to export your data from your source DB Instance in your VPC to your target DB Instance deployed outside VPC.

 You are responsible for modifying routing tables and networking ACLs in your VPC to ensure that your DB instance is reachable from your client instances in the VPC.